 A convincing book that exposes the overwhelming benefits psychedelics has to offer us in treating issues such as depression and alcoholism.
 Decades after Timothy Leary scorched the earth with his fry-your-brain take-no-prisoners attitude to enlightenment Michael Pollan has somewhat recalibrated the entire discussion for mainstream purposes.
 Find out what other books we loved in 2018.

-A blistering portrait of the plutocratic global ruling class.
-In this investigative styled expose, Anand a former NY Times columnist delves into the strange world that is the neoliberal philanthrocapitalist circuit.
-In doing so he profiles a host of strange wealthy characters with well-intentioned conquests to change the world for the better but is ultimately failing.
-He takes aim at consultants, CEOs and entrepreneurs who frankly seem to live on another planet compared to the rest of us.
+A blistering portrait of the global ruling class.
+In this investigative styled expose, Anand a former NY Times columnist delves into the strange world that is the philanthrocapitalist circuit.
+In doing so he profiles a host of strange wealthy characters with well-intentioned conquests to change the world but is ultimately failing.
+He takes aim at consultants, CEOs and entrepreneurs who seem to live on another planet compared to the rest of us.
 A timely and refreshing overview of the arrogance and contempt for the 1% and how they operate.

 There have always been books floating about on the psychedelic-science movement in one form or another.
 But it was this incredibly lucid and endearing account by food writer Michael Pollan that propelled it into a whole different sphere.
 Taking us on a journey behind the history of psychedelics all the way through to its current science and overwhelming benefits, Michael Pollan aims to leave no stone unturned using himself as a guinea pig to detail his own experiences on mushrooms, LSD, DMT and MDMA.
 This is a book that even without taking these substances will leave you raw, emotional and at times shaking.